 Three choices remain to complete the demand specification: the definition of the market, the share of the outside good, and the choice of nest.
 We define a market to be a Core Based Statistical Area (CBSA) over a two-week period.
 For stores not located within CBSAs, we set the market to be the county in which the store resides.
-With this interpretation of markets, each location l usually has several stores from both Home Depot and Lowe's.
+With this interpretation of markets, each location $\ell$ usually has several stores from both Home Depot and Lowe's, and a consumer, on average, chooses between seven products.
 Further, given the structure of both firms' pricing zones, zones overlap into several markets; however, in no situations do markets overlap zones.
-We take market size to be proportional to the 2010 CSBA population to define the outside good share.17 We nest products by the mold-resistance characteristic.
-We pursue this specification because drywall is overall highly substitutable; however, when replacing a panel in a kitchen or bathroom, it is advised to use a mold-resistant panel.
+We take market size to be proportional to the 2010 CSBA population to define the outside good share.
+We nest products by the mold-resistance characteristic.
+Although drywall is overall highly substitutable, mold-resistance panels are recommended for bathrooms and kitchens.
+Standard panels are used elsewhere because these panels generally weigh less and are more fire-resistant.
 Drywall often is trimmed to length, so we expect (and find) 8', 10', and 12' panels to be highly substitutable.

 Two sources of endogeneity arise from the inversion of market shares.
 The first is that unobserved product quality may be correlated with price.
-The second is that within-group share is naturally correlated with the unobserved error term, ξ .
+The second is that within-group share is naturally correlated with the unobserved error term, $\xi$ .
 We use an instrumental variables approach to deal with this endogeneity issue.
 Our list of instruments includes: marginal costs; sum and count of all products and product characteristics at both allied stores in the market and competing stores in the market; and a Hausman instrument - average prices for a given product in other markets where the product is offered.
 We may also be concerned that zones are endogenous so we also implement the Hausman instrument for distant zones (farther than 350 miles).

 We estimate two versions of the demand model.
 First, we set $\lambda = 0$ in the nested logit model so that the nests do not matter.
-We then estimate λ along with the demand parameters.
+We then estimate $\lambda$ along with the demand parameters.
 The results of the demand estimation appear in Table 4.
 Across both specifications, we find that consumers are price-sensitive and that the sign on the Home Depot indicator is positive.
-In the nested logit model, we estimate $\lambda = 0.813$, suggesting high substitutability within nest.
+In the nested logit model, we estimate $\lambda = 0.813$ , suggesting high substitutability within nest.
 We estimate statistically significant and negative parameters on the length dummy variables in the logit model; however, these parameters become insignificant and of mixed sign in the nested logit model.
 Finally, we estimate the mold-resistance dummy variable to be negative, as these products are significantly more expensive than regular drywall panels and are typically used in only a few rooms of homes.

-17For observations not within CBSAs, we take the population to be proportional to the 2010 Census county population.
+&lt;sup>20For observations not within CBSAs, we take the population to be proportional to the 2010 Census county population.